 - Java Path on Pluralsight:

 This set of courses is a comprehensive learning path for both absolute beginners and intermediate Java enthusiasts.
 If you already know Java basics, use the quick “Skill IQ” test to get the best recommendations for your next course.
-(FREE 10-day trial)
+(Start your free 10-day trial now)

 Even though learning to code and becoming a professional developer takes tons of work, choosing the right programming language can make things a whole lot easier for you.